Father's Day Play Date in Asheville

 Asheville Retrocade

-Don’t be fooled by the strip mall exterior of this arcade - inside is filled to the brim with the sights and sounds of 80’s nostalgia.
+Don’t be fooled by the size of the exterior of this arcade - inside is filled to the brim with the sights and sounds of 80’s nostalgia.
 Take a trip back to the time before PS5 and play more than 5,000 video games, as well as pinball, billiards, foosball, and more at the Retrocade.
 Play as much as you want for one price all day, and enjoy craft beer, wine, or soda at the bar or outdoor patio.

 Musical Dads

 Is Dad a vinyl collector, musician, or just an ardent music fan?
-Take him to American Vinyl Co. to cut his own record, buy used vinyl, have a couple beers, pick out local musicians’ music to record to an album, or watch live musicians.
-It’s a destination for music fans, and would pair nicely with a trip to the Moogseum.
+Take him to Citizen Vinyl to cut his own record or tour the record-making facility.
+It’s a must-see destination for music fans and would pair nicely with a trip to the Moogseum (see below).
+Tours are available for a minimum of three people, Monday, Friday, and Saturday, noon to 1:15, and Sunday, 12:30-1:45.
+Since they are limited to 10 people per group, reservations are strongly encouraged.

 The Moogseum

 The Moogseum is a one-of-a-kind immersive, interactive museum that is a project of the Bob Moog Foundation.
 Bob Moog was the inventor of the synthesizer and lived in Asheville for the last 25 years of his life.
-The museum is a testament to his invention, and features a “hands-on” synthesizer and theremin gallery where you can explore the sounds made by those instruments, as well as exhibits about how electricity becomes sound, the science behind synthesis, and the history of the synthesizer.
-It’s open daily from 11 a.m. to 5 p.m.
+The museum is a testament to his invention and features a “hands-on” synthesizer and theremin gallery where you can explore the sounds made by those instruments, as well as exhibits about how electricity becomes sound, the science behind synthesis, and the history of the synthesizer.
+It’s open Tuesday through Sunday from 11 a.m. to 5 p.m.